Psychedelic drug

 Psychedelics are a subclass of hallucinogenic drugs whose primary effect is to trigger non-ordinary mental states (known as psychedelic experiences or "trips") and a perceived "expansion of consciousness".
-Also referred to as classic hallucinogens or serotonergic hallucinogens, the term psychedelic is sometimes used more broadly to include various other types of hallucinogens as well, such as those which are atypical or adjacent to psychedelia like salvia and MDMA, respectively.
+Also referred to as classic hallucinogens or serotonergic hallucinogens, the term psychedelic is sometimes used more broadly to include various other types of hallucinogens as well, such as those which are atypical or adjacent to psychedelia like ketamine and MDMA, respectively.
+They are widely illegal to sell, possess, or to prescribe; but are nevertheless part of the global illegal drug trade.

 Classic psychedelics generally cause specific psychological, visual, and auditory changes, and oftentimes a substantially altered state of consciousness.
-They have had the largest influence on science and culture, and include mescaline, LSD, psilocybin, and DMT.
+They have had the largest influence on the science and culture of hallucinogens, and include mescaline, LSD, psilocybin, and DMT.
 There are a large number of both naturally occurring and synthetic serotonergic psychedelics.

 Most psychedelic drugs fall into one of the three families of chemical compounds: tryptamines, phenethylamines, or lysergamides.
 They produce their psychedelic effects by binding to and activating a receptor in the brain called the serotonin 5-HT_{2A} receptor, and hence are a type of serotonin 5-HT_{2A} receptor agonist.
 By activating serotonin 5-HT_{2A} receptors, they modulate the activity of key circuits in the brain involved with sensory perception and cognition.
 However, the exact nature of how psychedelics induce changes in perception and cognition via the serotonin 5-HT_{2A} receptor is still unknown.
-The psychedelic experience is often compared to non-ordinary forms of consciousness such as those experienced in meditation, mystical experiences, and near-death experiences, which also appear to be partially underpinned by altered default mode network activity.
+The psychedelic experience is often compared to non-ordinary forms of consciousness such as those experienced in meditation, mystical experiences, and near-death experiences, which also appear to be partially underpinned by altered default mode network (DMN) activity.
 The phenomenon of ego death is often described as a key feature of the psychedelic experience.

 Many psychedelic drugs are illegal to possess without lawful authorisation, exemption or license worldwide under the UN conventions, with occasional exceptions for religious use or research contexts.
 Despite these controls, recreational use of psychedelics is common.
 There is also a long history of use of naturally occurring psychedelics as entheogens dating back thousands of years.
 Legal barriers have made the scientific study of psychedelics more difficult.
 Research has been conducted, however, and studies show that psychedelics are physiologically safe and rarely lead to addiction.
-Studies conducted using psilocybin in a psychotherapeutic setting reveal that psychedelic drugs may assist with treating depression, anxiety, alcohol addiction, and nicotine addiction.
-Although further research is needed, existing results suggest that psychedelics could be effective treatments for certain mental health conditions.
+Psychedelic drugs are being studied for use in medicine, including treatment of depression, anxiety, addiction, post-traumatic stress disorder (PTSD), and other conditions.
+Although further research is needed, existing results suggest that psychedelics could be effective treatments for certain conditions.
 A 2022 survey by YouGov found that 28% of Americans had used a psychedelic at some point in their life.